Samrat-14/Samrat-14/README.md

 ### About Me :

-● Sophomore pursuing B.Tech in Electronics and Communication Engineering 👨🏻‍🎓🏛.
+● Pre-final year pursuing B.Tech in Electronics and Communication Engineering 👨🏻‍🎓🏛.

 ● Competitive Programming enthusiast 👨🏽‍💻.